- See Key Performance Indicators »

 Target #2: 100 percent of municipal governments provide essential public services (i.e. elections, legal, health, financial/contracting, fuel).

-Analysis of results and challenges: Local governments are not required to report inadequate provision of public services, such as an interruption of public utilities, reduction or elimination of police or public safety, failing to hold required public meetings and elections, or inadequate financial disclosure of public finances.
+Analysis of results and challenges: Public services delivered at the local government level are essential to the health and wellbeing of Alaskan communities.
+Title 29 of Alaska statutes dictates mandatory powers and allows the adoption of optional powers for local governments to provide public services.
+Local governments are not required to report inadequate provision of public services, such as an interruption of public utilities, reduction or elimination of police or public safety, failing to hold required public meetings and elections, or inadequate financial disclosure of public finances.
 Local governments are required to certify that they have satisfied statutory requirements as a prerequisite to receive Community Revenue Sharing (CRS) funds.
 Information for this data system is collected as part of CRS application process, and spot checked by DCRA staff during interactions with municipalities.
 The challenge is maintaining consistency when verifying information of all municipalities across the state.
 DCRA is researching amending CRS regulations to require specific documentation to verify that all criteria have been met.

 |A4: Core Service - Consumer Protection|